-In the medium term, teachers will use assessments to support future planning such as revisiting specific parts of a topic or knowledge through retrieval tasks.
+Medium term, teachers will use assessments to support future planning such as revisiting specific parts of a topic or knowledge through retrieval tasks.
 Longer term, subject leaders will work with teachers to adapt long term planning and curriculum sequencing to reflect any trends in assessment outcomes, ensuring subsequent cohorts are given the best opportunity to make progress.